Skip to main content

 Navigation follows two parallel structures:

-For users evaluating contractors against regulatory benchmarks, the directory cross-references licensing status under the New Jersey Commercial Contractor License Requirements framework and flags contractors with confirmed coverage under the state's bonding and insurance thresholds.
+For users evaluating contractors against regulatory benchmarks, the provider network cross-references licensing status under the New Jersey Commercial Contractor License Requirements framework and flags contractors with confirmed coverage under the state's bonding and insurance thresholds.
 Procurement officers working on public projects should consult New Jersey Public Works Contractor Requirements for the additional qualification layers that apply to state and municipal contracts, including prevailing wage compliance under the New Jersey Prevailing Wage Act.

 Standards for Inclusion

-General contractors and specialty trade contractors are classified separately within the directory.
+General contractors and specialty trade contractors are classified separately within the network.
 A general contractor holds overall project management authority and typically carries a broader liability threshold, while specialty trade contractors — such as licensed electrical, plumbing, or HVAC firms — operate within defined scopes governed by trade-specific licensing boards.
 This distinction matters in procurement contexts where bid packages require separate prime and subcontractor qualifications.

-How the Directory Is Maintained
+How the Provider Network Is Maintained

-Directory records are reviewed against publicly available regulatory databases maintained by the New Jersey Division of Consumer Affairs and the Department of Labor and Workforce Development.
+Provider Network records are reviewed against publicly available regulatory databases maintained by the New Jersey Division of Consumer Affairs and the Department of Labor and Workforce Development.
 License status, insurance verification references, and disciplinary actions are drawn from these official sources rather than self-reported contractor data.

-Updates to individual listings occur when state records reflect a change in license standing, business entity status, or disciplinary history.
-Contractors that allow licensure to lapse, fail to renew required insurance documentation, or appear on the Division of Consumer Affairs' list of disciplinary actions are flagged or removed from active listings.
+Updates to individual providers occur when state records reflect a change in license standing, business entity status, or disciplinary history.
+Contractors that allow licensure to lapse, fail to renew required insurance documentation, or appear on the Division of Consumer Affairs' list of disciplinary actions are flagged or removed from active providers.
 The New Jersey Contractor Disciplinary Actions and Complaints page documents the complaint and enforcement process that informs these status determinations.

 This site is part of the Trade Services Authority network.